lucifer-990/lucifer-990/README.md

 <br/>

-*Open to collabs on full-stack web apps, React Native/Expo builds, and anything cloud-shaped.*
+*Open to collabs on full-stack web apps, React Native builds, and anything cloud-shaped.*

 </div>